 We always try to include as much as possible in our trips and offer experienced guides and a high level of service.
 If you compare our prices with others, do not forget the high demands we place on our guides and leaders.
 Flights, local transportation, food and accommodation are generally also included, and last but not least, our groups are almost never larger than 12 people.
 You can read about what is included in the price of the trip under each destination.
 The price of the trip can change depending on changes in taxes, flight prices and exchange rates.

 Confirmation and final payment

-In connection to your reservation, you will receive a booking form for you to fill in personal information, food requirements, medical specifications, potential handicaps, information of closest relatives, etc.
+In the booking form for you to fill in personal information, food requirements, medical specifications, potential handicaps, information of closest relatives, etc.

 Cancellations shall be made as soon as whatever will prevent you from travelling arises.
 Contact Pathfinder by telephone at 031-707 00 80.